-As a result of the flexibility provided by a discretionary Discounted Gift Trust the transfer of value (the Beneficiaries Rights less the discount) will be classed as a chargeable transfer with the following inheritance tax implications:
+As a result of the flexibility offered by a discretionary Gift Trust the following inheritance tax implications will arise:

-- There will be an immediate inheritance tax charge at the lifetime rates (either 20% or 25%) on any amount of the transfer of value which, when added to any other chargeable transfers you have made in the past seven years, exceeds the nil rate band; - There could be a further inheritance tax charge if you die within seven years of setting up the trust; - Inheritance tax will potentially be payable in respect of the trust fund on every tenth anniversary of the trust and in respect of exit charges when capital distributions are made to the trust beneficiaries. - The transfer of value will fall outside your estate provided you survive for seven years from the date of making the transfer of value into the trust.
+- There will be an immediate inheritance tax charge at the lifetime rates (either 20% or 25%) on any amount of the gift which, when added to any other chargeable transfers you have made in the past seven years, exceeds the nil rate band.
+However, no inheritance tax charge arises if the transfer value is below the nil rate band.
+The transfer value, during the seven years following the creation of the trust, will mean that the nil rate band available to the rest of your estate will be reduced by the value of that transfer; - There could be a further inheritance tax charge if you die within seven years of setting up the trust; and - Inheritance tax will potentially be payable in respect of the trust fund on every tenth anniversary of the trust and in respect of exit charges when capital distributions are made to the trust beneficiaries but it is unlikely that the trust will attract any inheritance tax charge if its value remains below the nil rate band available at the time of each assessment; - The value of the gift will fall outside your estate provided you survive for seven years from the date of making the gift into the trust.

-For further details, please refer to the 'What about tax?' section on pages 16 and 17.
+For further details please refer to the 'What about tax?' section on page 14 and 15 and refer to your adviser for guidance on this.